push-protocol/PIPs/definitions/Standard/PRC/Notification/Payload/README.md

 Notification payload type for EPNS is infinitely extensible and opens a huge range of possibilities including multi-factor authentication, payments, blacklisting address (Multi-sig contract as a channel with exchanges as their subscribers), etc. The data defined in the JSON payload they carry is used to interpret and extend that functionality.

+**Note** Due to Identity Type Minimal, it is recommended to not touch the order of invidual JSON object but add things right at the end to maintain compatibility.

 ## Specifications

 ```